Numerical semigroups, polyhedra, and posets III: minimal presentations and face dimension: Background

 It is known that every finitely generated semigroup $S$ has a finite minimal presentation, and that all minimal presentations of $S$ have equal cardinality.
-Theorem~\ref{t:allminimalpresentations} provides a combinatorial characterization of the minimal presentations of a given semigroup $S$, a compilation of several results in~\cite{semitheor} also surveyed in~\cite{numericalappl}.
+Theorem~\ref{t:allminimalpresentations} provides a combinatorial characterization of the minimal presentations of $S$ in the case where $S$ is cancellative, a consequence of \cite[Lemma~2.1]{deltabetti} also surveyed for numerical semigroups in~\cite{numericalappl}.

 \begin{defn} Fix a subset $Z \subset \NN^d$.
 The \emph{factorization graph} of $Z$ is the graph $\nabla_Z$ whose vertices are the elements of $Z$ in which two tuples $z, z' \in Z$ are connected by an edge if $z_i > 0$ and $z_i' > 0$ for some $i$.
 If $S$ is a finitely generated semigroup and $n \in S$, then we write $\nabla_n = \nabla_Z$ for $Z = \mathsf Z_S(n)$. \end{defn}